Last Revised: September 06, 2023

 If you have any questions, please contact a Biosafety Officer at 215-898-4453.

-IACUC protocols will not be approved until all required EHRS training courses (as assigned by Penn Profiler) have been completed by personnel listed on the protocol.
+IACUC protocols will not be approved until all required EHRS training courses have been completed by personnel listed on the protocol.
 This includes, but is not limited to, the following:

 - Bloodborne Pathogen Training